artberri/web/content/pages/alberto-varela/index.md

 ## <i class="fa fa-microphone" aria-hidden="true"></i> Meetups &amp; Conferences

 I like to attend meetups and conferences, especially local ones.
-I have been also giving some workshops and talks at events like [Software Crafters Barcelona](https://scbcn.github.io/) or [Bilbao Tech Week](http://bilbaotechweek.eus/), and I usally try to partipate on open spaces.
+I have been also giving some workshops and talks at events like [Software Crafters Barcelona](https://softwarecrafters.barcelona/) or [Commit Conf](https://commit-conf.com), and I usally try to partipate on open spaces.

 ## <i class="fa fa-hand-spock-o" aria-hidden="true"></i> Others